-Rik Hospers is a former employee of a multinational company.
+Rik Hospers is a former an independent counsellor.
 He is curious about how work influences the way we experience life.
 And how organisations can make the lives of people working with them better.

 He has spent about half of his working life abroad.
 He has lived and worked in Europe, Africa and Asia.
 He has also been active in politics as an elected representative.
 He has a MSc degree in Business Administration and is currently pursuing a MA degree in Humanistics.
 He is a married father of three and lives in the beautiful historic city of Delft in the Netherlands.

 This is my blog examining some of the practical, philosophical and psychological aspects of work and life.